ubilabs/google-maps-react-hooks/library/docs/useAutocomplete.md

 # `useAutocomplete` Hook

-React hook to use the [Google Maps Places Widgets](https://developers.google.com/maps/documentation/javascript/reference/places-widget) in any component.
+React hook to use the [Google Maps Places Autocomplete Widgets](https://developers.google.com/maps/documentation/javascript/reference/places-widget) in any component.

 ## Usage